-- → The [Create new folder] dialog box appears. - Enter a folder name and click the [OK] button. - → The new folder is created in the folder selected in step 1.
+- → The dialog box for entering a folder name appears. - Enter a folder name and click the [OK] button.

+→ The new folder is created in the folder selected in step 1.

 Moving Images

 You can move or copy images to a separate folder and sort by shooting date or themes.